"Only crazy people need therapy"

 "I'll kill the guy who did this to you"

-Anger is an understandable reaction on your part, but frequently harmful for a survivor because s/he has just faced one person whose anger was out of control.
+Anger is an understandable reaction on your part, but frequently harmful for a survivor because they have just faced one person whose anger was out of control.
 They will then have the burden of calming you down so there will not be any more violence.

 "It's better not to talk about it"

-Instead, tell your friend that you are willing to listen when he or she is ready to talk.
+Instead, tell your friend that you are willing to listen when they are ready to talk.
 Many sexual assault survivors find that talking about stressful events speeds up recovery if the survivor is allowed to talk at his or her own pace.
 If you do not feel you can be a supportive listener, offer to help direct the survivor to another friend or counselor.

 "Why are you afraid of me?
 I didn't do it."